Jeff Wittek: 2020–present: Accident, Don't Try This at Home, Patreon, and Lawsuit

 In June 2020, Jeff Wittek was injured in Utah while filming a stunt with David Dobrik and the Vlog Squad.
 Dobrik was operating an excavator in a shallow lake while Wittek swung from a rope attached to the end of the excavator's arm.
 Dobrik spun the rope too fast and then abruptly stopped, causing Wittek to hit the excavator and fall into the water upside down with his foot stuck in the rope.
 Wittek's injuries included a fractured skull, a fractured left eye socket, a broken hip and foot, and torn ligaments in his leg.
 Despite these injuries, Wittek continued filming his series, Jeff's Barbershop, without addressing them publicly.

 In April 2021, Wittek released a docuseries titled Don't Try This at Home, comprising five episodes in which he explained the circumstances surrounding the injury and described his recovery.
 He also discussed the impact on his relationship with Dobrik.
 After releasing the first episode, Wittek pivoted to Patreon because the footage of his injuries was deemed too graphic for YouTube.
 His Patreon account gained 37,000 followers in the first 10 days, making him one of the most-followed creators on that platform and the highest-paid creator of 18+ content on the platform at the time.

 In March 2022, it was revealed in leaked footage from an upcoming documentary by fellow YouTuber Casey Neistat and in an episode of Dobrik's Views podcast that David Dobrik was evidently blaming Jeff Wittek for the accident.
 Dobrik allegedly stated that the accident involving the excavator was the idea of Wittek and that he should be taking more responsibility, which Wittek quickly denied in a response video on the JEFF FM YouTube channel.
 Within his response, Wittek asserted he refused to appear on an episode of Dobrik's Views podcast, claiming that Dobrik would attempt to manipulate his words and editing into blaming Wittek for his physical and emotional trauma, along with a sense of discomfort around the individual that caused such suffering.

 In June 2022, it was revealed that Dobrik was being sued by Jeff Wittek in relation to the 2020 accident.
 The lawsuit does not detail specifics for the myriad of injuries Wittek experienced, although in his 2021 docuseries, it was heavily mentioned that he faced the possibility of losing his eye, which is included in the suit.
 This is after claiming in February 2022 that he "almost died" the day of the accident.
 Dobrik responded by asserting that Wittek knew the risks of the stunt and requested the judge dismiss the complaint.
+Jeff Wittek dropped his lawsuit in May 2026 stating that Dobrik had paid his medical bills.